• Skip to primary navigation

 A white mixing bowl with dry ingredients and butter and a pastry cutter.

-A white bowl with heavy cream and lemon zest in it.
+A white bowl with wet ingredients combined in it.

-Strawberry scone dough shaped into a circle and sliced in triangles.
+Strawberry scones dough formed into a circle and sliced in triangles.

-• Chill the Scones Before Baking: Mixing, shaping the dough will cause it to warm up a bit.
-After shaping and cutting the scones, pop them on a baking sheet and chill for at least 15 minutes before baking.
+• Chill scones before baking.
+Shaping the dough will cause it to warm up.
+After cutting the scones, chill before baking.

 Recipe FAQs